rogerlew/human-technological-systems/readme.md

 [NN/g.
 10 UX Research Cheat Sheet](https://www.nngroup.com/articles/ux-research-cheat-sheet/)

 Assignment 1 (due 1/25): Evaluate a bad design.
+The design should be a product.
+It could be digital, physical, or both.
+Be sure to evaluate a product and not just a design choice or feature of the product.
 What is it?
 Why is it bad?
 What human factors or usability principles does it violate?
+(Please provide a citation for the principle, e.g. one of NN/g Usability Heuristics).
 How could it be improved?

 (Looking for quality over quantity.
 Photos, diagrams, animations are welcome.
 The tone should be professional but doesn't necessarily need to be academic.)